Updated: The Complete Guide to Premiere Pro Proxies and Proxy Workflows

 Changing the default proxy watermark

-The actual file that’s used as the proxy watermark is located in Program Files\Adobe\Adobe Premiere Pro 2023\PNG and is simply named ProxyWatermark.png.
+The actual file that’s used as the proxy watermark is located in Program Files\Adobe\Adobe Premiere Pro 2024\PNG and is simply named ProxyWatermark.png.
 It’s 150x150px in size.
 You could just swap that out with another image of your choice by naming the new image the same and replacing it.
 (Note that you’ll have to replace it every time you update Premiere Pro.)
-In this screenshot I’ve used a magenta watermark made in Photoshop.
+In this screenshot I’ve used a Premiere Pro logo made semi-transparent in Photoshop as the watermark.

 Watermarks and custom proxy presets